magnetrwn/raylib-bubbles/README.md

 As mentioned earlier, there will also be a zipped build generated in the root project directory, with the name `bubbles_build[timestamp].zip`.
 It contains all necessary files to run the game.

 **Note:** The build resources such as fonts and textures may fall under a different license, please check the related folders for license information.

+## Contributing

+Please make sure to **read the [CONTRIBUTING.md](CONTRIBUTING.md) file** for relevant information on how to contribute to the project.

+If you wish to discuss contributions or talk about the project in a more detached manner, please use the *Discussions* tab.

 ## Technical Summary